Between Sputnik V and BioNTech: Caught in vaccine limbo | DW | 21.08.2021

 "A vector vaccine is a vector vaccine, at the end of the day, even if different vectors have been used," he says.

+Zastrow suggests this is because many rely too much on existing studies and refuse to think outside of the box, but also because they fear the legal consequences of such actions.

 So, to get vaccinated for the second time, you have to find the right doctor.
-Once officially fully vaccinated, you will then perhaps be better protected than before and can enjoy the freedoms of vaccinated people in the EU.
+Once officially fully vaccinated, you will then, perhaps, be better protected than before and will be able to enjoy the freedoms of vaccinated people in the EU.